cmoid/silkpurse/README.md

 # Silkpurse

-They you can't make a silk purse out of a sow's ear.
+They say you can't make a silk purse out of a sow's ear.

 They say you shouldn't play in the elephant graveyard, it's not safe.